Houston Car Accident Lawyer

 When Someone Other Than The Driver Is At Fault…

-the negligent driver.
 If the driver was working for another company or individual, then the employer may be responsible for the driver’s negligence and the resulting damages.
-Furthermore, even if not working, the owner of the vehicle may be liable for the negligence of the driver.
+Additionally even if not working, the owner of the vehicle may be liable for the negligence of the driver.